Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature away from excess heat and moisture.
-Keep the bottle tightly closed and out of reach of children and pets.
-Do not store in the bathroom.
-Use the original labeled container for identification.
+Store irbesartan tablets at room temperature in a dry place, away from excess heat and moisture.
+Bathrooms and window sills can expose medicines to humidity and temperature swings, which may affect tablet integrity.
+Keep the bottle tightly closed, and keep all medicines out of reach of children and pets.

 Side Effects and Safety